ZiggyCreatures/FusionCache/docs/PluginSample.md

 Of course use your own logo if you like, it goes without saying!

-Please **⚠ DON'T USE** the official FusionCache logo as-is for your own third-party plugin or other packages: the reasoning is I'd like for users to differentiate between **official packages** and **third party** packages.

-A lot of times though it's not easy to create or came up with a nice logo, and the default one in Nuget would not make your package emerge.
+A lot of times though it's not easy to create or came up with a nice logo, and the default one in Nuget would not make your package emerge, so it may be tempting to just use the official FusionCache logo for your own third-party plugin or other packages.

+⚠ Please **DON'T DO THAT**.

+The reason being I'd like for users to clearly differentiate between **official packages** and **third party packages**.

-So, to keep a common branding and make FusionCache plugins recognizable I've created a slightly different logo, available in different sizes:
+So, to keep a common branding and make FusionCache plugins quickly recognizable in the Nuget gallery, I've created a slightly different logo for you to use readily available in different sizes:

-**128x128:**
+**128x128:** (standard Nuget icon size)

 ![FusionCache logo - 400x400](logo-plugin-128x128.png)